sthbrx/sthbrx.github.io/content/blog/2017-02-13-high-power-lustre.markdown

 I tried with an existing Ubuntu 16.04 VM that I use for much of my day to day development.

-A quick google suggested that I could grab the `lustre-release` repository and run `make debs` to get debian packages for my system.
+A quick google suggested that I could grab the `lustre-release` repository and run `make debs` to get Debian packages for my system.

 I needed the following dependencies:

     sudo apt install module-assistant debhelper dpatch libsnmp-dev quilt

-With those the packages built sucessfully, and could be easily installed:
+With those the packages built successfully, and could be easily installed:

     dpkg -i lustre-client-modules-4.4.0-57-generic_2.9.52-60-g1d2fbad-dirty-1_ppc64el.deblustre-utils_2.9.52-60-g1d2fbad-dirty-1_ppc64el.deb